 Answer: An alternative to the proposed Ombuds role in reviewing the requests for reviews would be to establish a committee from all stakeholders that could look into the requests.

-DIDP Conditions for nondisclosure
+New DIDP Conditions for nondisclosure

+The new paragraph reads: “Materials, including but not limited to, trade secrets, commercial and financial information, confidential business information, and internal policies and procedures, the disclosure of which could materially harm ICANN’s financial or business interests or the commercial interests of its stakeholders who have those interests.
+Where the disclosure of documentary information depends upon prior approval from a third party, ICANN org will contact the third party to determine whether they would consent to the disclosure in accordance with the DIDP Response Process.”

+This first sentence of this new paragraph basically gives ICANN the right to refuse any and all requests.
+It may be reasonable to reject requests for truly confidential information and certainly releasing information held by ICANN under non-disclosure agreements.
+But rejecting a request purely because it includes commercial or financial information, or documents an internal policy is patently ridiculous and makes a mockery of this policy.
+Similarly, information legitimately held by ICANN related to its stakeholders, which was not obtained under non-disclosure conditions, should not be withheld.
+It may be awkward for ICANN to release material that could cause harm, but the DIDP exists to ensure that ICANN is transparent and it should not be allowed to cover up errors or poor judgement on ICANN’s behalf.

+The ALAC stresses the importance of information disclosure in establishing the trust and ensuring that ICANN can serve the global public interest as the steward of the Internet unique identifiers.

 The ALAC finds that the conditions set forth for non-disclosure allow information to be held for no credible reason, which undermines the main purpose of the DIDP in facilitating transparency and access to information.
 We are of the view that all legally releasable information that takes into consideration all stakeholders and their values and expectations should be available to the public either through the website or through the DIDP policy.

 As such, we do not agree with non-disclosure conditions that limit disclosure such as